Anitori/Anitori/README.md

-Hi 👋 My name is Emanuel Rodriguez
+Hi 👋 My name is Emanuel
 ==================================

 I currently perform my work role providing solutions to problems, applying knowledge of programming, computing, networks and office automation.
 In parallel to this I am studying computer security.
 I would love to be part of a team that ensures the security of the data of people and companies, as well as raising awareness about it.